Abstract Made Tangible

 Overview

-Starshot helped them transform a rough concept into an interactive simulator that enables students to experiment, learn, and see results in real-time, making climate and farming lessons more hands-on and engaging.
+Starshot turned their rough idea into an interactive simulator where students can experiment, learn, and see results as they go, making climate and farming lessons more hands-on and engaging.

 UdL Agricultural Simulator